SAN DIEGO TRAFFIC

 San Diego Traffic

-More facts on traffic in San Diego
+More facts on traffic reports in San Diego

-With a population of about 3,000,000 people, the San Diego area has two miles of roads per thousand people - about the same ratio as Los Angeles.
+With a population of about 3,100,000 people, the San Diego area has two miles of roads per thousand people - about the same ratio as Los Angeles.
 The total freeway lane miles is about 1,875 with average daily San Diego traffic per freeway mile of 20,027 - about the same as San Francisco.

-San Diego traffic conditions
+San Diego traffic alert

 San Diego traffic reports show that we spend an average of about 54 hours a year sitting in rush hour traffic - 20 percent more than just two years ago.
 However, compared with other large cities, the traffic in San Diego moves along pretty well.
 In a recent study of traffic congestion in urban areas, San Diego ranked 11th out of the 39 major metropolitan areas for annual hours of delay, performing better than Atlanta, Chicago, San Jose, Houston and Los Angeles.
+Click here for San Diego traffic accident information.

 How to avoid San Diego traffic congestion